tibbotech/ispe/README.md

 ```
 ./ispe ./ISPBOOOT.bin -vvvv setb 0x100 ./isp.b.100.16
 ```
-Saves the raw file contents from the file 'isp.b.100.16' to the image starting at 0x100 offset
+Saves the raw file contents from the file 'isp.b.100.16' to the image starting at 0x100 offset.
+IMG Header is protected.

 ### Remove the partition
 ```